Medicare Advantage plans can really cost you $0 per month. Let us explain how this is possible.

 How can an MA Plan be Less than Medicare?

 Medicare Advantage plans trade Original Medicare’s nationwide network for a local, HMO type of network.
-By doing so, Medicare Advantage providers are able to keep costs down by negotiating with a small network of doctors and hospitals AND limit your out of pocket costs to $6700, while Original Medicare does not put a limit on what you can spend year.
+By doing so, Medicare Advantage providers are able to keep costs down by negotiating with a small network of doctors and hospitals AND limit your out of pocket costs to as high as $8850, while Original Medicare does not put a limit on what you can spend year.